Definition of Cycle Counting

 The supermarket wants to have an inventory management system in place so that it reorders quantities optimally.
-So the store manager has come up with the following categories and inventory management technique:
+So the store manager has come up with the following categories and inventory management techniques:

 This is quicker as compared to the physical counting of all items each day.

-- Record: Previous counting records are available in cycle counting method but not in physical inventory method
+- Record: Previous counting records are available in the cycle counting method but not in the physical inventory method

 - Cost-Effective: As a perpetual inventory system requires proper accounting and bookkeeping, therefore, the method is very costly as it requires a skilled workforce and also expensive software.
 On the other hand, the cycle counting approach can be achieved through a lesser costly workforce by providing proper training.

-Overall, Cycle counting is an attempt to reduce the effort of physical counting under the periodic inventory method without disrupting the day to day operations using the appropriate sampling technique as per the requirement of the organization under consideration.
-It is helpful in the case of those organizations which don’t have the resources to maintain the perpetual inventory system however, there are chances of lack of accuracy in this method if the sampling technique is erroneous.
+Overall, Cycle counting is an attempt to reduce the effort of physical counting under the periodic inventory method without disrupting the day-to-day operations using the appropriate sampling technique as per the requirement of the organization under consideration.
+It is helpful in the case of those organizations which don’t have the resources to maintain a perpetual inventory system.
+However, there are chances of a lack of accuracy in this method if the sampling technique is erroneous.

 This is a guide to Cycle Counting.
 Here we also discuss the introduction and several types of cycle counting processes along with benefits and disadvantages.
 You may also have a look at the following articles to learn more –